nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Multiple `PERSON_INDEX` should be separated by white space.
 At least one `PERSON_INDEX` must be provided.

 Example:
-* `untagEvent 1 p/2` untags the 2nd person from the 1st event
+* `untagEvent 1 p/2` untags the 2nd person in the contact list from the 1st event in the event list
-* `untagEvent 2 p/2 4 5` untags the 2nd, 4th, 5th person from the 2nd event
+* `untagEvent 2 p/2 4 5` untags the 2nd, 4th, 5th person in the contact list from the 2nd event in the event list

 ### Clearing all entries : `clear`